 In an attempt to prevent structural failure and to achieve optimum optical effects, the logic of the pneumatic was inverted: rather than being inflated, the inner-theater employed negative pressure technology (i.e., a vacuum effect).
 As Billy Klüver, head of the E.A.T. group and overseer of the pavilion's conception and actualization recounts, "The Mirror was the largest spherical mirror ever made and was the first use of a Melinex, negative-pressure, air structure."33 After some trial and error tests in a blimp hangar at the Marine Corps Air Station in Santa Ana, the full-scale mockup convinced E.A.T. to move forward with its fabrication in Japan.
-The final mirrored dome was inflated inside the primary pavilion structure-a 120-foot diameter faceted dome, designed by Japanese architect Tadashi Doi-whose exterior was engulfed in an artificial cloud, created by artist Fujiko Nakaya and physicist Thomas Lee.
-34 The result was an immersive multimedia experience-referred to by E.A.T. as a "living responsive environment"-that dissolved the boundaries between art, architecture, and technology through multiple interventions and collaborations.35 Although Stanton and Dawson were not responsible for the final construction of the innertheater, word of their ability to technically solve the structural, material, and atmospheric logistics of the mirrored inflatable led to yet another commission.36 to key scenes in the roundly maligned film.39 Clearly borrowing from the material, structural, and technical logic of the
+The final mirrored dome was inflated inside the primary pavilion structure-a 120-foot diameter faceted dome, designed by Japanese architect Tadashi Doi-whose exterior was engulfed in an artificial cloud, created by artist Fujiko Nakaya and physicist Thomas Lee.34 The result was an immersive multimedia experience-referred to by E.A.T. as a "living responsive environment"-that dissolved the boundaries between art, architecture, and technology through multiple interventions and collaborations.35 Although Stanton and Dawson were not responsible for the final construction of the inner-theater, word of their ability to technically solve the structural, material, and atmospheric logistics of the mirrored inflatable led to yet another commission.36

-In 1970, Chrysalis designed and fabricated Myra Dome, a mirrored pneumatic dome for the film Myra Breckinridge.37 The film is about a man named Myron Breckinridge (played by Rex Reed), who has a sex change and becomes Myra Breckinridge (played by Raquel Welch).38 The enormous pneumatic
+In 1970, Chrysalis designed and fabricated Myra Dome, a mirrored pneumatic dome for the film Myra Breckinridge.
+The film is about a man named Myron Breckinridge (played by Rex Reed), who has a sex change and becomes Myra Breckinridge (played by Raquel Welch).
+The enormous pneumatic set contributed a psychedelic flair to key scenes in the roundly maligned film.
+Clearly borrowing from the material, structural, and technical logic of the inner-theater at Expo '70, Myra Dome allowed Chrysalis to execute their previous twenty-foot diameter dome mockups for Osaka at the intended full scale, further advancing their architectural experimentation into the realms of both technical (aerospace) and cultural (entertainment industry) performance.